“Up Where The Sky Begins” – PFC Motto

 In 1946, Hughie and Selma’s son Marvin returned from a Navy tour and became involved with the camp.
 A few years later, he and his wife Annette, along with Hughie and Selma’s daughter Libby and her husband, Ted Halpern became directors.
 In 1984 Hughie and Selma’s grandson Mickey and his wife Barbara took on the responsibilities of directors and continued to expand the range of activities and the facilities.
-They are the directors today and have been joined by their daughter Anna Black Morin and her husband Eric and their son Lee Forest Black.
+They are the directors today and have been joined by their son Lee Forest Black and their daughter and son-in-law Anna Black Morin and Eric Morin.

 Building on the success of Pine Forest, in 1961 and 1963, the Black and Halpern families founded our brother/sister camps, Lake Owego for boys and Timber Tops for girls, located just one mile away.

 The camp organization has received extensive recognition and many awards over the years and was the subject of a feature article in the New York Times.

 After seeing four generations of campers and more than 86 consecutive seasons, Pine Forest is proud to continue its extraordinary tradition.
 As the Black family says, the camp’s success is really the success of each and every camper, every summer.
 Their fun, friendships and adventures are Pine Forest’s lasting legacy.

 - Featured in July 2015 on NPR radio show, On Point with Tom Ashbrook